+Home Museum Wanted Specs Back Next

 ID Tag on the Printer Module

-The Wang LOCI Service Manual references the "Presin Printer" as an option for the LOCI 2 calculator, indicating that at the time this document was published, which was sometime in 1965, that the company was still called "Presin Co., Inc.".
+The Wang LOCI Service Manual references the "Presin Printer" as an option for the LOCI-2 calculator, indicating that at the time the service manual was published, which was sometime in 1965, that the name change to Practical Automation had not yet occurred.

-The mechanism by which the machine prints is quite interesting.
-For a long time, I couldn't tell how this device printed, but thanks to a kind visitor to the museum, Mr. Charles Levinski, the mystery is solved.
+The mechanism of the MODUPRINT printer is quite interesting.
+For a long time, exactly how this printer worked was a myster, but thanks to a kind visitor to the museum, Mr. Charles Levinski, the mystery is solved.
 Mr. Levinski is the sales/product manager for a company named "HECON".
-This company is a long-time manufacturer of specialized ticket and document printers (among other equipment), and a competitor of Practical Automation in the ticket printer market.
+This company is a long-time manufacturer of specialized ticket and document printers (among other equipment), and was a competitor of Presin/Practical Automation in the ticket printer market back in the day.

 The technology is called "Modular Printing".
 The principle is quite simple.
-Each column to be printed is served by a print module.
-Each module contains a wheel that has raised characters (digits, symbols) around its circumference.
-The wheel also has gear-like teeth that are engaged via an escapement mechanism to allow the wheel to be turned a character at a time when activated by a small solenoid.
-Along with each wheel there is a set of contacts that encode the position of the wheel, to allow the driving electronics to know when the print wheel is in the proper position for the selected digit or symbol to print.
-As many of these modules are assembled together for the number of columns needed to be printed.
+Each column to be printed is served by an individual print module.
+Each print module contains a wheel that has raised characters (digits, symbols) around its circumference.
+The wheel also has gear-like teeth that are engaged via an escapement mechanism to allow the wheel to be advanced a character at a time when activated by a small solenoid.
+Along with each wheel there is a set of contacts that encode the position of the wheel, allowing the driving electronics to know when the print wheel is in the proper position for the selected character or digit to print.
+As many of these print modules are assembled together for the number of columns that the printer needs to print.
 In the case of the LOCI Printer, there are twelve modules, one for each column.
-The modules are arranged so that a sizable solenoid can push the print wheels up against the paper (with a ribbon interposed between the embossed symbols on the print wheel and the paper) so that the symbols are printed.
-The act of the large solenoid releasing causes the ribbon and paper to advance.
+The modules are arranged so that a sizable solenoid can push all of the the print wheels firmly up against the ribbon, which is situated between the print wheels and the paper, causing the selected characters to be printed.
+The act of the large solenoid releasing by spring pressure causes the ribbon to advanced, and the paper to advance to the next line.
+The print modules have edge connector fingers at their rear that provide connections to the soleniod that advances the print wheel, as well as the contacts that encode the position of the print wheel.
+The assembled MODUPRINT module also has a connector at its rear that combines the connections from each of the print modules, as well as connections to the large solenoid that causing the printing action.

-The modular printer in the LOCI Printer can print up to 11 columns of digits (one position for the floating decimal, and ten digit positions), and one column of special characters (sign).
-The print solenoid is quite powerful, and emits a fairly loud thunk when the actual printing occurs.
+The modular printer in the LOCI Printer can print up to ten columns of digits.
+One column is used for indiating the position of the floating decimal pointin the number to be printed, and the remaining right-most column is used solely to print the sign of the number.
+The print solenoid is quite powerful, and emits a fairly loud thunk when the printing occurs.
 The individual module print-wheel advance solenoids are quite quiet, emitting only a slight clicking noise as they advance the print wheels.
 The paper exits the printer module through a slot at the front of the printer.
-According to the tag on the printer, it runs from a 24 Volt DC power supply, and requires up to 1.6 Amps of current.
+According to the tag on the printer, it runs from a 24 Volt DC power supply, and requires up to 1.6 Amps of peak current.
+It is suspected that the majority of this current is drawn when the print solenoid is activated.

 The Logic Card-Cage of the LOCI Printer

-The next major component of the LOCI printer is the printer logic chassis.
-The all-transistor logic that controls the printer is located in a chassis of its own down the left side of the printer chassis.
-A total of fourteen small circuit boards make up the logic that drives the printer and provides interfacing to the I/O interface in the LOCI calculator.
+The next major component of the LOCI printer is the printer logic chassis, which was designed and manufactured by Wang Laboratories.
+This logic serves to interface the MODUPRINT printer module to the LOCI-2 calculator.
+The all-transistor logic that controls the printer is located in a tray located at the left side of the printer chassis.
+A total of fourteen small Wang LOGI-BLOC circuit boards make up the circuitry that drives the printer and provides interfacing to the I/O interface in the LOCI calculator.

 Some of the LOCI Printer's Logic Circuit Boards

-Some of these circuit boards appear to be a form of standard logic modules, such as one card which appears to have six three-input logic gates, and another that has eight two-input gates.
-These standardized logic modules are based on Wang's "Logi-Bloc" products, used in Wang's custom process-control and numerical-control system designs.
+Some of these circuit boards appear to be a form of Wang Labs' standard LOGI-BLOC circuit modules, such as one card which appears to have six three-input logic gates, and another that has eight two-input gates.
+These standardized modules were used in Wang's custom process-control and numerical-control system designs.
 The circuit boards are made of fiberglass, and have traces on both sides of the board, with plated through holes.
-Each board has thirty edge-connector contacts for bringing power and logic signals into and out of the board.
+Each board has thirty edge-connector contacts (fifteen on each side of the baord) for bringing power and logic signals into and out of the board.
 The boards plug into a hand-wired backplane using the tried and true AMP square pin and clip interconnect technology, used extensively in Wang's early electronic devices.
 As with the LOCI-2 itself, the majority of the transistors in the logic are RCA-made 2N404 Germanium devices.
-One circuit board has two 2N1540 power transistors which are used to drive the print and paper advance solenoid.
+One circuit board has two 2N1540 power transistors which are used to drive the print solenoid.

 The Backplane and Power Supply Wiring

-The last section of the printer system is the power supply, made up of two small power transformers, diode rectifiers, and filtering capacitors.
-The voltage supplies do not appear to be regulated, rather, they are simply set in-situ to deliver the proper voltages, using a tapped wire-wound power resistor.
-The power supply generates the supply voltages for the logic circuitry, as well as the 24 volt supply used by the printer module.
+The last component of the printer system is the power supply, made up of two small power transformers, diode rectifiers, and filtering capacitors.
+The voltage supplies do not appear to be regulated, rather, they are simply set in-situ to deliver the proper voltages using tapped wire-wound power resistors.
+The power supply generates the supply voltages for the logic circuitry (+11/-11 volts), as well as the 24 volt supply used by the MODUPRINT printer module.

 Operation of the printer is as simple as can be.
-Simply plug the printer into AC power, plug the cable between the back of the printer and the LOCI-2's port labeled "OUTPUT", and turn on the power to the printer.
+Simply plug the printer into AC power, plug one end of the printer cable to the connector on the back of the printer and secure it, and then plug the other end of the cable into the LOCI-2's port labeled "OUTPUT".
+Then, turn on the power to the printer.
 The printer's power switch is located on the front panel of the printer, accompanied by a yellow-jeweled pilot lamp that lights to indicate when the power is turned on.
-The rear panel of the printer contains a fuse holder, the power cord, and a single 50-pin female Centronics-style connector to plug in the cable to connect the printer to the calculator.
+The rear panel of the printer contains a fuse holder, the fixed power cord, and a single 50-pin female Centronics-style socket into which the the cable to connect the printer to the calculator is connected.

 To advance the paper, it can simply be pulled out manually, or the printer can be commanded to do so from the calculator, by pressing the [CAR'GE RET] key on the Option D-equipped LOCI-2 keyboard (or through a program via operation code 75).
 To print the content of the LOCI-2's display, the [WRITE] (operation code 11) key is pressed.
 The printer prints about one line per second.
-The calculator waits for the printer to complete its cycle before proceeding.
+The calculator waits for the printer to complete its cycle before proceeding to the next instruction when operating within a program.

 Sincere thanks to Sarah Hafner for the opportunity to acquire this wonderful artifact.